stanislaw/SoftwareDesignHeuristics/README.md

 experience - not so long ago the best treatment for many of the human body diseases was the amputation.

+### User Interfaces and Critical Systems

+Too much simplicity can be a problem.
+Overly simplistic interfaces may prevent operators from engaging their brains fully, which could negatively impact their performance in critical situations.
+If an interface is too simple, operators can fall into automatism, executing the wrong action due to a lack of alertness.
+There are serious concerns that software and interface designers should prioritize preventing user mistakes, rather than focusing solely on aesthetics.

 ## Testing

 - If you do not write tests you will never learn how to write them, it is better to write bad tests then not to write any.